ashishgithub005/dsa-lab/subarray.md

                              => 5 - 2 + 1
                              => 4   which is {3,4,5,6}

-        <b>Note ::</b> this properties is used to calculate longest / shortest subarray.
+        <b>Note ::</b> this properties is used to calculate longest / shortest subarray length.
 </pre>